+A thorough analysis of these qualities - completeness, accuracy, adequacy, relevance, and reasonableness - determines whether or not the opinion of value in an appraisal report is credible and thus defensible.
 Exactly how to conduct an appraisal review and what to look for during an appraisal review is the basis of two new classes the American Society of Appraisers is offering its accredited senior appraisers.
 I say "new" advisedly.
 These classes have been offered for years as part of ASA's ARM designation, a general appraisal review accreditation course.

 What's new and exciting in the appraisal review field is that ARM 201 and ARM 204 are now offered in an advanced, breaking-edge format to already accredited appraisers who are interested in reviewing appraisals in their own specialities.
 This streamlines the process of accreditation for experienced appraisers and provides appraisal users with appraisal review experts who are also experts in particular appraisal specialities.
 Now equipment appraisals, for instance, can be reviewed by equipment appraisal review experts!